pingidentity/pingidentity-devops-getting-started/docs/server-profiles/LOCAL-WORKSPACE.md

 # Locally Developing Server Profiles
-You can develop and work with server-profiles from your local machine instead of pushing everything to Github.
+You can develop and work with server-profiles from your local machine in addition to pushing to Github.

 ## All-Powerful Directories
 To develop effectively, be aware of two directories in all Ping Images.